 Younger people with chronic illness in particular, wonder if they will ever find someone to love them, or wonder if there is any purpose to their life.

 Coming to terms with chronic illness and its impacts can be difficult for many people.
 Depression is common for those suffering chronic illness.
-While Christians who enjoy good health think it should be easy for Christians to shrug off depression (or even suicidal thoughts), when a person daily lives with chronic pain, its restrictions, medications, tiredness and the constant worries about finances and concerns for the future – joy can be difficult to find, let alone sustain.
+While some Christians who enjoy good health think it should be easy for Christians to shrug off depression (or even suicidal thoughts), a person who daily lives with chronic pain, its restrictions, medications, tiredness and the constant worries about finances and concerns for the future – joy can be difficult to find, let alone sustain.

 Living with a chronic health issue and its associated problems day in and day out, month after month and year after year, eventually take its toll.
 I’m sure even the fictional Pollyanna would struggle to remain cheerful.